Stochastic Optimization and Learning for Two-Stage Supplier Problems: Introduction

-In the end we keep the minimum guess for $R$ whose cost over the samples is at most $(1+\epsilon)B$.
 For this guess $R$, the polynomial-scenarios algorithm returns a stage-I set $F_I$, and a stage-II set $F_{A}$ for each $A \in Q$. \textbf{Our polynomial-scenarios algorithms are also designed to satisfy two additional key properties.} First, given $F_I$ and any $A \notin Q$, there is an \emph{efficient} process to \emph{extend} the algorithm's output to a stage-II solution $F_A$ with $d(j,F_I \cup F_A) \leq \eta R_j$ for all $j \in A$.
 Second, irrespective of $Q$, the set $\mathcal S$ of resulting black-box solutions has only exponential size as a function of $n$ and $m$ (by default, it could have size $2^{m |\mathcal D|}$, and $\mathcal D$ may be exponentially large or even infinite). \textbf{We call algorithms satisfying these properties \emph{efficiently generalizable}}.

 After using the extension process to construct a solution for every $A$ that materializes, we use a final \emph{scenario-discarding} step.
 Specifically, for some choice of $\alpha \in (0,1)$, we first determine a threshold value $T$ corresponding to the $\ceil*{\alpha N}^{\text{th}}$ costliest scenario of $Q$.
 Then, if for an arriving $A$ the computed set $F_A$ has stage-II cost more than $T$, we perform no stage-II openings by setting $F_A = \emptyset$ (i.e., we ``give up" on $A$).
 This step coupled with the bounds on $|\mathcal S|$ ensure that the overall opening cost of our solution is at most $(1+\epsilon)B$.
 Note that discarding implies that there may exist some scenarios $A$ with $d(j, F_I \cup F_A) > \eta R_j$ for some $j \in A$, but these only occur with frequency $\alpha$.